kaisenlinux/manpages-dev/category/PCAP/ngrep.md

        metacharacters, it is easier to pass it as a single, quoted argument.
 Multiple arguments are concatenated with spaces before being parsed.

 DIAGNOSTICS
-       Errors from ngrep, libpcap, and the GNU regex library are all output to stderr.
+       Errors from ngrep, libpcap, and the PCRE2 library are all output to stderr.

 EXIT STATUS
        The ngrep utility exits with one of the following values: